phuslu/log/README.md

 log.DefaultLogger.Writer.(io.Closer).Close()
 ```

-> Note: AsyncWriter creates a seperate goroutine and holds a write-combining buffer, so it will breaks level-awared writers(e.g. MultiWriter/SyslogWriter), the recommended use case is AsyncWriter + FileWriter.
+> Note: AsyncWriter creates a write-combining buffer when BufferSize is non-zero.
+If the underlying writer is level-oriented(e.g. MultiWriter/SyslogWriter), the BufferSize should set to 0.

 ### Sugar Logger